pbastowski/angular-templates/README.md

 In this way this package can be used with either AngularJS or Angular2 (or anything else that you might want to use it with).

+> Please remember to remove the `blaze-html-templates` Meteor package from your project, because you will get error messages if you don't.

 ## Changelog

 #### 2016-04-06 Initial version 1.3.0